snkty8/stock-analysis/README.md

 3. Summary: In a summary statement, address the following questions.
     1. What are the advantages or disadvantages of refactoring code?
-    2. How do these pros and cons apply to refactoring the original VBA script?

-    1. The biggest advantage to refacting the code was that it made the run time faster.
+    The biggest advantage to refacting the code was that it made the run time faster.
     Therefore making the code more efficient.
 The only disadvantage was the code got a little longer versus the original code.
 But, it is a nice trade off to make the code move more efficiently.

+    2. How do these pros and cons apply to refactoring the original VBA script?

-    2. Indexing was a huge part of refactoring the data.
+     Indexing was a huge part of refactoring the data.
 In the original data, loops were created and abitriaully looking for certain values.
 In the refracted data, the index created a specific point for each ticker to follow.